fastrgv/RufasCube/README.md

 For experienced RufasCube users please note that there are slight key changes as of March 2024.

-Solving can be started at any time, and can be stopped whenever you want to try to manually complete the solution.
+Autosolving can be started at any time, and can be stopped whenever you want to try to manually complete the solution.

 There are 2 modes to the 3x3x3 cube:  a) normal (default), and  b) iQube-mode.